-In fact, it wasn’t until after I finished high school, photography came on my path again for real.
+In fact, it wasn’t until after I finished high school, photography came on my path again in a more serious manner.
 At the end of high school I was clueless about what I wanted to do.
-I loved painting but sucked massively at it.
+I loved painting but sucked at it massively.
 Couldn’t get on paper what I had in my head.
 Quite frustrating.
-My parents took me to this guy with a pendulum who helped people choosing and switching careers.
+My parents took me to this therapist with a pendulum who helped people choosing and switching careers.
 I had to write down all sorts of professions (housewife was one of them..guess how that panned out..) only to find out that it was photography I had to make my life’s purpose about.
 So, a leaflet about a study in photography fell in our mailbox and off I went; to Syntra Hasselt to make my first real encounter with photography.

 I started out with black-and-white film photography, developing and printing until I bought a digital SLR somewhere in 2003.
 I lost myself in Photoshop only to find it got boring and I was missing something in my photography.
 Not just regarding the look and feel of the images, but also in the process of creating them.

 Per accident I then stumbled upon the wet plate collodion process, where you make images on glass using a self-made light sensitive emulsion.
 It was love on first sight.

 The lith printing process seemed like a good alternative to traditional darkroom printing.
 Van Dyke printing followed later on, using digitally enlarged negatives to make contact prints on paper, also using self-made emulsions.